 Take all the final shots and composite them together in Lightroom or Photoshop.

 One of the best things about miniature photography is that there’s no limit to creative possibilities.
 Miniature photography artists are some of the most creative minds in the industry.
 Being able to create a whole world from their imagination is truly mind blowing.

 You can pack up your mini models and head out into nature or to the local beach for the perfect photo.
 If you prefer to practise at home, take a look around you for dozens, if not hundreds, of possibilities.

-When starting out you may just be happy with photographing Lego figures on a white background to learn more about your camera – and that’s great – camera confidence is SO important.
-But when you’re ready we’ve got some helpful miniature photography ideas to check out.
+When starting out you may just be happy with photographing Lego figures on a white background to learn more about your camera – and that’s great – camera confidence is very important.
+But when you’re ready I’ve got some helpful miniature photography ideas to check out.

-We hope you’ve enjoyed this miniature photography tutorial.
-To wrap up we’ve put together a list of 10 ideas and suggestions on how you could stage your miniature photography.
+I’ve put together a list of 10 ideas and suggestions on how you could stage your miniature photography.
 Feel free to adapt and build on these suggestions.
-We’d love to see your miniature photography ideas.
+I’d love to see your miniature photography ideas.